IS A LATEX MATTRESS WATERPROOF?

 DEFORMATION OF FOAM STRUCTURE

-Moisture can lead to deformation of the foam structure of the mattress over time.
+Over time, moisture leads to deformation of the foam structure of the mattress.
 This is why it is important to clean up any spills right away.
 Mattresses that suffer foam deformation have a reduced lifespan.

 RELATED